 Mini tort claims are a form of claim filed in Michigan if the not at-fault driver files a claim againt the at-fault motorist’s vehicle for a sum of around $1000.
 Mini torts can only be submitted under specific conditions.

 That’s it.
 Those are the only times a miniature tort can be filed against an at-fault motorist’s automobile policy.
 So as to submit a miniature tort, you will need to understand who the at-fault driver is and where they’re insured.
-Their coverage number also makes things simpler along with a police record.
+Their coverage number also makes things simpler along with a police record and call a criminal lawyer cook county.
 It can be challenging filing a miniature tort without those.

 Information Necessary for a Mini Tort Claim: